adilsaid64/fullstack-mlops-gcp/README.md

 Purpose of this project is to provide a template to setting up an MLOps stack on AWS EKS using mostly open source available tools.

+This repo focuses purely on setting up the infrastructure backbone for AI/ML/LLM applications, which you can then tailor to your own business logic and use case.

 ## Tools

-MLflow - Model Registry
+- MLflow - Model Registry
-MLflow - Experiment Tracker
+- MLflow - Experiment Tracker
-LakeFS - Data Versioning
+- LakeFS - Data Versioning
-ZenML - Pipeline Orchestrator
+- ZenML - Pipeline Orchestrator
-MySQL - RDS backend for MLFlow and ZenML
+- MySQL - RDS backend for MLFlow and ZenML
-S3 - Artifact Storage for ZenML and MLflow
+- S3 - Artifact Storage for ZenML and MLflow
-Terraform - IaC
+- Terraform and Terragrunt - IaC
-BentoML/KServe (Still deciding) - Model Deployment
+- BentoML/KServe (Still deciding) - Model Deployment

 # 📚 Documentation Index